front9tech/F9ITunesSearch/README.md

 ```

 __Apple Affiliate ID__

-If you have an Apple affiliate ID (apply here - https://www.apple.com/itunes/affiliates) you can pass this parameter to append it to the return link using the code below
+If you have an Apple affiliate ID (apply here - https://www.apple.com/itunes/affiliates) you can pass this parameter to append it to the return link using the code below.

+Please note, the sample code below uses my actual affiliate ID.
+Please change this to your ID when working with this control or remove my ID if you do not have one.

 ```
 //Search for an iPhone app